sh-navid/sh-navid/README.md

 ## Hi there 👋

+![](https://github.com/sh-navid/RuX/raw/master/Documents/Screenshots/ARobot.png)
 - 🔭 I’m currently working on [RuX](https://github.com/sh-navid/RuX) a hobby project focused on simulating robotic systems.
-![](https://github.com/sh-navid/RuX/raw/master/Documents/Screenshots/ARobot.png)
-- 🌱 Currently learning concepts related to AI

 <!--
 **sh-navid/sh-navid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.